Crossing the Rubicon: what is it about?

 As he crossed the river, Caesar exclaimed, ‘alea iacta est’ or ‘the die is cast’.
 The crossing of the river marked the beginning of a civil war that would last for five years.
 Caesar ruled over the Roman Empire until his death in 44 BC.
 ‘To cross the Rubicon’ therefore has symbolic meaning as it implies taking a risk, taking the plunge to take massive action when faced with a choice or a crossroads.
 Caesar could have remained in Gaul forfeiting his power to his Roman enemies or cross the Rubicon into Italy and declare war.
 Clearly, he chose a more challenging path, but it was one which brought him closer to his goals and values.

 Once I had made the decision to change my thinking and therefore change my life, I crossed my own Rubicon.
 I committed to taking a path previously untravelled by me, never to return.
 I practise daily the building of my mind around the values or virtues of acceptance, gratitude, compassion, accurate perception and positivity.
-I believe that this approach is allowing me to become the kind of person others want to be around and love, but also, and more importantly, it is allowing me to love myself.

 There is a Rubicon that we all must cross at some point in our lives.
 Change is inevitable and desirable.
 This is why I chose this title for my book.